-The Eleanor and Vincent Ostrom Collection
+The Elinor and Vincent Ostrom Collection

 The paintings featured in the collection were all painted by the same artist, Eleanor Kanasawe, and allow for the spread of the Anishinaabeg traditions.
 These works of art serve as visual representations of legends that are prevalent in the history of the Ojibwe people.
 It is but one way they preserve and transmit their spiritual heritage beyond oral and written tradition.
 Kanasawe's painting style can be considered part of the second generation of "Woodland style" of Legend Painting.